openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td>Expiration Time</td>
-    <td>The Expiration Time of the transaction indicates the time limit within which the transaction must be included in a block for it to be considered valid.
+    <td>The Expiration Time of the transaction indicates the time limit within the transaction must be included in a block to be considered valid.
 The maximum of expiration time in HIVE blockchain is 1 hour.</td>
-    <td>The Expiration Time is presented in ISO 8601 format, which is a standardized way to represent date and time.</td>
+    <td>The Expiration Time is presented in ISO 8601 format, which is a standardized way to represent date and time.
+It is an absolute value of date time.</td>
     <td> - </td>
   </tr>
 </table>